-- 1. First, enable the usage of public key authentication: - (a) In the SSH server daemon configuration file /etc/ssh/sshd\config, ensure that the following parameter is set to yes and is not commented out: - PubkeyAuthentication yes - (b) Reload the configuration file using the service sshd reload, service sshd stop, service sshd start, or service sshd restart command.
+- 1. First, enable public key authentication: - (a) In the SSH server daemon configuration file /etc/ssh/sshd_config, ensure that the following parameter is set to yes and is not commented out: - PubkeyAuthentication yes - (b) Reload the configuration file using the service sshd reload, service sshd stop, service sshd start, or service sshd restart command.